WiziShop/ng-wizi-bulma/README.md

 ````

-Then add the `nwb-app-root` tag into you app.component.html :
+3. add the `nwb-app-root` tag into you app.component.html :
 ```
 <nwb-app-root></nwb-app-root>

 ```

 #Try it